-- Immigration risk to get the permanent Green Card, and
+- Immigration risk to get their permanent green card, and

-This article will focus on evaluating the financial risk of eb-5 regional center investments.
-To learn more about the evaluation of eb-5 project immigration risks, please refer to EB-5 Project Immigration Risk Due Diligence.
+This article focuses on evaluating the financial risk of EB-5 regional center investments.
+To learn more about the evaluation of EB-5 project immigration risks, please refer to EB-5 Project Immigration Risk Due Diligence.

 - How much total development experience does the developer have?